informationgrid/ingrid-interface-csw/README.md

 https://en.wikipedia.org/wiki/Catalog_Service_for_the_Web

-It indexes all connected InGrid meta data sources regulary and delivers a high performance search.
+It indexes all connected InGrid metadata sources regularly and delivers a high performance search.

 Features
 --------

-- harvests meta data from a InGrid data source into a high performance index at a certain schedule
+- harvests metadata from a InGrid data source into a high performance index at a certain schedule
 - flexible indexing functionality
 - provides a CSW AP ISO 1.0 compatible interface on the harvested data
 - add filters for narrowing results to certain data providers or data sources